cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - "Mine Block" \u{27F6} mines transactions into a block
 - "Propagate Transaction" \u{27F6} spreads it across nodes
 - Network view \u{27F6} graph of nodes (circles), with edges showing connections

+Limitations:
+- This is a simplified model of the blockchain, which means that // TODO: Justify the limitations of the blockchain simulator
 #pagebreak()
 === Usability Features
 This is my initial rough sketch on the graphical user interface (GUI) design of my blockchain simulator.
 It shows shows the user interface design of different sections of the platform, including the Introduction Page, Main Page, Users Page, Chains Page, Mining Page, Transactions Page, and the Settings Page.